vallafederico/starters/readme.md

 Here's a most likely not updated [list of what's coming next](https://github.com/vallafederico/starters/blob/master/todo.md).

-Highly opinionated, frictionless way to spin up any creative dev projects (for me).
+Highly opinionated, frictionless way to spin up creative dev projects (for me).
 Tries to cover all the things that stand between me and actually starting something new.
-Composable standalone pieces.
-You might want a starter
+An attempt in standalone but composable pieces.

 Currently (and forever) WIP.